Brazen Dropouts Team Values

-The Brazen Dropouts is a member club of USA Cycling (USAC).
+- The Brazen Dropouts is a member club of the United States Cycling Federation.

-The Brazen Dropouts is a member club of the Wisconsin Cycling Association (WCA).
+- The Brazen Dropouts is a member club ofthe Wisconsin Cycling association.

 ARTICLE X: Amendments

-These Bylaws can be amended at any time at a scheduled membership meeting by a majority of the Executive committee and a quorum of the members present.
-The amendment is to be submitted in writing to the Executive committee at least two weeks in advance of a scheduled membership meeting and the proposed amendment will be sent to the team email list to allow for others to view it.
+- These Bylaws can be amended at any time at a scheduled membership meeting by a majority of the Executive committee and a quorum of the members present.
+The amendment is to be submitted in writing to the Executive committee at least two weeks in advance of a scheduled membership meeting.

 ARTICLE XI: Dissolution